Magdeburg Cathedral: 20th and 21st centuries

 The cathedral is currently undergoing a reconstruction phase that began in 1983 under the East German Government.
 In 1990, a number of solar cells were installed on the roof, marking the first solar cell installation on a church in East Germany.
 The solar cells provide energy for use in the church, with excess energy being added to the regional power network.
 The maximum output was 418 watts.
-In 2004, a funding drive started in 1997 for a new organ was completed, collecting €2.2 million.
-The new organ was built by the firm of Alexander Schuke Orgelbau (Werder an der Havel) near Potsdam and was completed in May 2008 and dedicated on Trinity Sunday, May 18, 2008.
+In 2004, a funding drive started in 1997 for a new main organ was completed, collecting €2.2 million.
+The new main organ was built by the firm of Alexander Schuke Orgelbau (Werder an der Havel) near Potsdam and was completed in May 2008 and dedicated on Trinity Sunday, May 18, 2008.
 Specs: ~36 tonnes, 4 manuals, 93 stops and 6193 pipes.

 Barry Jordan of Port Elizabeth, South Africa was appointed as Organist and Choral director of the cathedral in August 1994.

 The Magdeburger Ehrenmal (Monument) in the cathedral is once again the starting point of many Monday demonstrations, but this time the demonstrations are aimed against social reforms reducing government welfare.
 However, these demonstrations occur on a much smaller scale, so comparisons to the Monday demonstrations of 1989 are made mainly for publicity reasons.

 In the next time the little Schuke-organ will be restored: New case and new facade pipes, new trumpets in the Great und the Pedal, and a new Vox Humana.

 Bells

-Many of the historic bells were used in the 16th and 17th century for the production of weapons.
-In 2022 there are four historic ringing bells left in the cathedral:
+Many of the approximately 10 to 15 historic bells were used in the 16th and 17th centuries for the production of weapons.
+Today there are four historic ringing bells left in the cathedral: